tbensky/PhysicsLabs/README.md

 Craters made by a projectile (like a small metal ball) in a porous material (like sand) follow a scaling law.
 Here is a [video](Labs/Cratering/Apparatus/slmo_crater.mov) of a crater being formed.
 This scaling law also included large cratering events, like that of the Barringer Crater.

 The scaling is between the ingoing (kinetic) energy of the projectile vs the diameter of the eventual crater.
 The scaling law involves a fractional power.
 In the case where energies of in the ingoing projectile do not vaporize the sand/crater (i.e. all energy is mechanical), the power is 0.25.
-See the paper in the Info folder.
+See [this paper](Labs/Cratering/Info/crater_paper.pdf).
 The apparatus looks [like this.](Labs/Cratering/Apparatus/app01.jpg)

 ### Data Taking